Atomic-Germ/SNES-IDE/README.md

 - **compiler** – Compile your project into a SNES ROM.
 - **emulator** – Launch your ROM in bsnes.

-- **snes-ide** – All in one shorcut, the main entry of snes-ide, here you can basically choose which tool you want to start.

-> **Note:** Shortcuts are created in `Desktop/snes-ide/` on Windows, or as a desktop entry on Linux if its choosed to while building from source.
+> **Note:** On Windows, shortcuts are created on the Desktop.
+On macOS, applications are created in /Applications.
+On Linux, desktop entries are created in your applications menu.

 ## How can I use it?